federicodotta/Brida/README.md

 - https://conference.hitb.org/hitbsecconf2018ams/materials/D1T1%20-%20Federico%20Dotta%20and%20Piergiovanni%20Cipolloni%20-%20Brida%20When%20Burp%20Suite%20Meets%20Frida.pdf
 - https://www.youtube.com/watch?v=wPepicuHDzs&t=18s

-We will present Brida at HackInParis 2020.
+We will present Brida at Hack In Paris 2020.
 After the conference we will add here the links to the slides and to the video!

 # Screenshot
 ![Brida Screenshot](https://raw.githubusercontent.com/federicodotta/Brida/master/BridaScreen1.PNG)